 Thorvaldur (1998) proved that the real exchange rate which reflects the underlying relative movements of prices at home and abroad, have a significant effect on the export performance of the lowest performers.
 Results for all periods indicated, for example that, an overvalued real exchange rate is seriously detrimental to export performance, while on an average a 1% real depreciation could increase exports by 6% to 10 %.
 However he highlighted that, this is not an argument for competitive devaluations of nominal exchange rates, but rather it points to the importance of the pursuit of productive gains to maintain external competitiveness.
-He stated more that, an overvalued currency, sometimes as a result of fixed exchange rates that are used as a nominal anchor to control inflationary pressures, translated into a direct loss of price competitive price movements that drive the real exchange rate, are found to affect significantly the export performance of good performers, with high rates increasing producer costs and hence impacting negatively on export competitiveness.
+He stated more that, an overvalued currency, sometimes as a result of fixed exchange rates that are used as a nominal anchor to control inflationary pressures, translated into a direct loss of price competitiveness for exporting firms.
+He further noted that, real interest rates, an element in the relative price movements that drive the real exchange rate, are found to affect significantly the export performance of good performers, with high rates increasing producer costs and hence impacting negatively on export competitiveness.